dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 #### Named constructors

-Use a named constructor for extra clarity.
+Use a named constructor to implement multiple constructors for a class or to provide extra clarity.
 For example, this is useful when multiple constructors exist for a class.